Legal

 Requests may be limited where access would compromise another person's rights, staff confidentiality, security, legal obligations, or active investigations.

-Ticket type and platform may automatically route a case to the responsible staff department.
+Ticket type and platform may route a case to the responsible staff department.
 This routing does not itself impose sanctions.
 Moderation and appeal outcomes are handled by authorized staff.

 10. Minors